radioku5e/radioku5e.github.io/_posts/2015-04-16-What-is-this-anyway.markdown

 Drink between 1/2 gallon to 1 Gallon of water daily.

 Weigh yourself daily.

 Eat and eat and eat.
 You want to eat everything you think you will miss in the next 40 days.

 ### Day 3 - 40

 Take 10 drops (.5 ml) of the drops under your tongue 3 times per day.

 Drink between 1/2 gallon to 1 Gallon of water daily.

 If you gain a pound, the next day you fast and eat 6 apples (only apples and water) spread out during the day.

 No exercise or massages

 **Breakfast**

     Coffee, (with stevia and one tbs of milk - if desired)

     Smoothie

         8 Frozen Strawberries

         1 dose of Liquid Vitamin

         1 dose of liquid B12

         1 dose of Metamucil

         1 dose of Glucosamine (optional)

         Water to tase

         (Mix it all in a blender to make a smoothie)

 **Snack**

     1  Wasa cracker or Melba Toast or Bread Stick

     (Sometimes I spray with PAM and dust with Garlic Salt)

 **Lunch**

     4 oz of a Protein

     4 oz of a Vegetable

 **Snack**

     1  Wasa cracker or Melba Toast or Bread Stick

     (Sometimes I spray with PAM and dust with Garlic Salt)

 **Dinner**

     4 oz of a Protein

     4 oz of a Vegetable

 **Snack**

     1 Medium Apple

 **If you run out of energy during the day, you could get a water enhancer that contains B12 to give you a boost.**

 This is around 500 calories per day.
 Yes, it sounds hard, but after 3 days you will not even notice.
 And, after 20 days I found that my stomach got smaller.
 In the morning after my smoothie I could not fit any more food.

 ## Day 41-42

 Stay on the diet, but do not take the drops.

 ## Day 43-80 Phase 3 (maintenance)

 Do not do 500 calorie and drop diet more than 42 days in a row.

 Weigh yourself daily.
 If you gain 2 pounds, the next day you fast and eat 3 juicy prime rib steaks (only steak and water) spread out during the day.

 In phase 3 you start to add good fats, dairy, and good carbs.
 (1500 Calories)

 You should start to exercise lightly

-**Basically you follow the nutritional pyramid•Bread/Grain**
+**Basically you follow the nutritional pyramid**

+**Bread/Grain**

     (In a small amount) a hand full of crackers or a little more melba toast

     then in phase 2 (Continue to avoid starches such as potato, white rice,

     beans etc.)

 **Fruit**

     (From original list of phase 2)

 **Dairy**

     1 cup per day

 **Vegetable**

     (I have found in my experience that there are a few vegetables that the

     original diet does not mention or says are a risk such as sweet peas of

     carrots.
 In my experience on this diet I have found no difference in result

     or sustaining weight in this phase.
 Everyone is different experiment at

     your own risk.)

 **Meat/ Protein**

     4 oz - 6 oz per meal

 **Guilty Pleasure**

     (When it comes to this diet most people like to stick to the strict lines

     of the original protocol.
 I have found little tricks to help along the way

     such as sugar free candies and ice creams.
 Incorporating these items in

     your phase 3 is again, only my experiences and use caution because what

     works for some may not work for others.)

 **Sample Phase 3 Menu**

 **Breakfast**

     1/2 Cup of milk (if desired)

     Coffee, (with stevia and one tbs of milk - if desired)

     Smoothie with vitamins that you are so used too

     2 Large Scrambled Eggs

 **Snack**

     1 serving of Fruit Yogurt (probiotic is better)

     1  Wasa cracker or Melba Toast or Bread Stick

 **Lunch**

     4 oz of a Protein

     4 oz of a Vegetable

     2 oz of good grain (Wheat bread, Brown Rice…)

 **Snack**

     4 oz Vegetable

     1 Medium Apple

 **Dinner**

     4 oz of a Protein

     4 oz of a Vegetable

     2 oz of good grain (Wheat bread, Brown Rice…)

 **Desert** (if it fits) *Do not eat after 8PM

     1 serving of no sugar added ice cream

 **If you run out of energy during the day, you could get a water enhancer that contains B12 to give you a boost.**

 _After you are done with Phase 3 you can do another Phase 1+2 if you need to lose more weight or go to Phase 4 which is long term weight maintenance._